top of page

 Resistance

-(2021 completed 2025) Inkjet print on Washi Paper, mounted as a traditional hanging scroll, with original calligraphy, NFT of digital error image, Scanner Noise music bonus,
+(2017-2026) Inkjet print on Washi Paper, mounted as a traditional hanging scroll, with original calligraphy, NFT of digital error image,

 size: W/H/D :